connexcs/docs/docs/customer/cli.md

     All calls will then have this number as the P-Asserted-ID.

 + **Forced**: Enabling this will allow a call if there are no other matching CLIs in the system.
 This will also replace the CLI that's presented with the CLI entered here.

+    !!!
+Example
-**For example**, Create a permitted list of CLIs, then select **Forced** on the CLI to use if none of the others in the permitted list match.
+        Create a permitted list of CLIs, then select **Forced** on the CLI to use if none of the others in the permitted list match.
 (Best practice is to have one unique **Forced** CLI.)

 + **Direction Applied**: Select either **Termination** for calls a customer makes out or **Origination** (also refers to DIDs) for inbound calls made to our customers.

     !!!
 Example
         Create a permitted list that exclusively allows calls to or from the same country.

 + **Allow Type**: You can select from various options like Mobile, Paging, VoIP, Satellite etc to allow the CLIs.